Communication situations are any kind of situation in which communication takes place.

 Evaluation feedback may involve:

-• a rating or ranking system that compares employees against each other;
+• A rating or ranking system that compares employees against each other,

-• a set of standards that compares employees against the said standards;
+• A set of standards that compares employees against the said standards,

-• both a rating or ranking system and a set of standards.
+• Both a rating or ranking system and a set of standards.

-For evaluation feedback to be successful, it should involve:
+A successful evaluation feedback should involve:

-• timeliness;
+• Timeliness,

-• clear expectations in terms of roles and responsibilities the employee will be assessed for;
+• Clear expectations in terms of roles and responsibilities the employee will be assessed for,

-• a clear purpose, in terms of what the feedback will focus on;
+• A clear purpose, in terms of what the feedback will focus on,

-• accountability for the processes and results;
+• Accountability for the processes and results,

-• clear records of the employee’s progress.
+• Clear records of the employee’s progress.

 Tips for giving better evaluation feedback

-Research indicates that an overwhelming majority of employees love receiving both positive and negative feedback — as many as 82%.
 Here are some tips on how to provide better evaluation feedback:

-• Be systematic — It’s best to have a clear, detailed format of what standard evaluation feedback should look like and stick to it.
-A written evaluation is much better than a wishy-washy informal talk that will leave the recipient of feedback confused;
+• Be systematic.
+It’s best to have a clear, detailed format of what standard evaluation feedback should look like and stick to it.
+A written evaluation is much better than a wishy-washy informal talk that will leave the recipient of feedback confused.

-• Be honest — Withholding information won’t help either of you.
+• Be honest.
+Withholding information won’t help either of you.
 So be straightforward, but instead of fixating on the problem, focus on the solution.

 Appreciation feedback